ARTICLE CATEGORIES

 4. Aluminum

 • According to a 2011 study published in the Journal of Alzheimer’s Disease, “The hypothesis that [aluminum] significantly contributes to [Alzheimer’s disease] is built upon very solid experimental evidence and should not be dismissed.”
-(8)
+(12)

 Digging Deeper into Aluminum

-The debate, however, is at what level does aluminum become toxic and put you at risk of brain damage?
+First off, it’s critical to note that aluminum can be neurotoxic at high enough exposures.
+(15) The debate, however, is at what level aluminum becomes toxic and puts you at risk of brain damage.

 If you’ve done any research online about natural solutions for Alzheimer’s disease and dementia, no doubt you’ve seen reports that aluminum exposure is a risk factor.
 This is actually one of the most publicized and controversial theories concerning Alzheimer’s because the data in the medical literature is conflicting.
-(13, 14)
+(12,13,14,15)

-Nonetheless, an entire industry of aluminum-free products has surfaced offering “natural” solutions for deodorant, antiperspirants, antacids, pots, pans, canned food, and beverages.
+Nonetheless, an entire industry of aluminum-free products has surfaced, offering “natural” solutions for deodorant, antiperspirants, antacids, pots, pans, canned food, and beverages.

 Tau is a protein that helps form microtubules in the brain, which are essential for nutrient transport between nerve cells.
 In a healthy brain, tau proteins help maintain the structural integrity of the microtubules to ensure that the brain is properly “fed.”
 With Alzheimer’s patients, tau proteins collapse into clumps known as “tangles,” which will eventually starve brain cells.

-In 1965, researchers discovered that rabbits injected with extremely high doses of aluminum developed tau tangles in their brains.
+In 1965, researchers discovered that rabbits injected with extremely high doses of aluminum developed tau-like tangles in their brains.
 This led many people to conclude that aluminum from cans, cookware, processed foods, and even our water supply could be a contributing factor to the development of Alzheimer’s and dementia.

 Dangers of Aluminum Exposure

 From a consumer standpoint, you’ll find aluminum pretty much everywhere today.
-(15, 16)
+(15,16)

 • Tap water.